The World Comes to You

 Ann Arbor is a unique community where myriad cultures converge to create a distinctive dynamic.
 It’s a great place to visit, and even better place to live.
 The city's reputation for comfortable living is backed by a variety of rankings and housing options.

-The University not only attracts esteemed faculty from around the world, but also hosts a wide range of cultural events promoting local and visiting artists, musicians, writers and celebrities.
+The University not only attracts esteemed faculty from around the world, but also hosts a wide range of cultural events promoting local and visiting artists, musicians, and writers.

 Life Outside the Lab

-As a PIBS student, you will have a life outside of the lab — and happily the U-M campus and Ann Arbor offer so much to explore.
+As a PIBS student, you will have a life outside of the lab — and luckily, the U-M campus and Ann Arbor offer so much to explore.

 You may also wish to refer to the Graduate School Blog, written by current graduate students across all disciplines.